-An extract from a guest’s diary who visited Sualkuchi, a charming riverside hamlet that’s considered to be the most important centre of sericulture in Assam.
+An extract from a guest’s diary who visited Sualkuchi, a charming riverside hamlet that’s considered to be the most important centre of silk production and silk weaving (sericulture) in Assam.

 After offering prayers at a temple atop the world’s smallest island, Umananda, on the Brahmaputra river, we made our way to Sualkuchi, a bustling village on the northern banks that’s known for its homegrown sericulture industry.

 As our houseboat, M.V.
 Rudra Singha, drew closer to land, we were greeted with smiles and laughter by a group of school children, who spotted us on their return home from school.
 We hopped on e-rickshaws and rode through bucolic idyll to get to Sualkuchi, with our guide pointing out namghors - places of community-led worship for the Assamese people - that appeared nearly every few blocks.

 Sualkuchi derives its name from the 'sualo' trees that grow here in abundance.
 It’s the leaves of the 'sualo' and 'som' trees on which the larvae of the silk moth feed on, we were told.
 Silk extracted from the cocoons of these silkworms is golden and glossy, and - for a long time - worn only by royalty.
 Moreover, the muga’s lustre increases with every wash and it’s so long-lasting that it outlives its owners by generations, making it a very suitable family heirloom.